 - Hung-gar Kung-Fu: el tigre y la grulla de Sha-Lin.
 José María Fraguas, Tony Rossell.
 Madrid : Sanz, 1986.
 ISBN 84-85977-28-9

 - El Tao del Jeet Kune Do.
 Bruce Lee, José María Fraguas.
 Madrid : Eyras, D.L.
 1990.
 ISBN 84-85269-69-1

 - Defensa personal para vigilantes jurados.
 José María Fraguas, José V. Ruano.
 Madrid : Sanz, 1984.
 ISBN 84-85977-14-9

 - Kajukenbo: el arte de defensa personal de las islas Hawai.
 José María Fraguas, Ángel García Soldado.
 Madrid : Esteban Sanz, 1987.
 ISBN 84-85977-34-3

 Other editorial houses in Latin-American started to be attracted to the martial arts market and began publishing their own material.
 In Mexico the Editorial Olimpo published a series of books about the life of the late Bruce Lee.
-In one such publication the author under the pseudonym Vera Sho Dan included a high level overview of arts such as: Judo, Karate, Ninjutsu, Kung Fu, Kusarigama etc. The information contained in those pages are not by any extend scholarly.
+In one such publication the author under the pseudonym Vera Sho Dan included a high level overview of arts such as: Judo, Karate, Ninjutsu, Kung Fu, Kusarigama etc. The information contained in those pages are not by any extend scholarly, yet it gave some insight to these skills.
 Mexican Editorial Diana published a translation of Richard Chun’s Taekwondo el Arte Marcial Coreano, richly illustrated with photographs and diagrams in black and white, which in our opinion is the most complete book published about Taekwondo in the 1,980s.

 Other Arts e.g. Japanese weapons, ninjutsu, kung fu, kempo etc.